 Another reason is the fact that most teachers do not teach the various sounds (phonemes) of the letters.
-The letter 'A' for instance has at least 6 sounds.
+The letter 'A' for instance represents at least 5 sounds.

 When I teach a dyslexic child the word 'cat' he learns it easily - bat, cat, fat, mat, rat, sat.